 In the last three years, there has been an increase in fires in the Amazon and deforestation, especially since 2018 (this is the year when the current president, Jair Bolsonaro, won the general elections).

 A: Capitalism and patriarchy affect us in many ways.
-The fascist, sexist, homophobe (a reference to current Brazilian president Jair Bolsonaro) that has run the government has further encouraged men to be more violent every day.
+The fascist, sexist, homophobe (a reference to current Brazilian president Jair Bolsonaro) that runs the government has further encouraged men to be more violent every day.

 Many more women have been violated and humiliated.
 Femicide has increased.
 Women don’t have access to goods, to the means of production, which for us, as farmers, are the land and the machines.
 In the cities, we also are unable to own a house.